Here are some of the key findings in JICMAIL's first annual report.

 The average household receives 1.3 items of addressed mail each day.

 Households with children and ABC1 households get significantly more mail.

 Each household gets one door drop item for each addressed mail item - younger and C2DE households receive fewer door drops.

-65% of all addressed mail is opened.
+69% of all direct mail is opened.